 Step 9Set Up the PrestaShop Site Configuration

-You need to tell Apache how to display your PrestaShop website by creating a specific configuration file for it in Apache’s settings.
+You must tell Apache how to display your PrestaShop website by creating a specific configuration file within Apache’s settings.
+This file tells the web server how to handle requests for your PrestaShop store, ensuring it loads correctly.

 Create a configuration file for Apache so it knows how to display PrestaShop: